zeterm0d/csgomanager/README.md

 # CSGO Manager beta v0.5
 ## Author: github.com/zeterm0d
-Hey!
+Hi there!
 This program may help you to manage your csgo files.
+Current features:
-1. It can change the panorama(wallpaper) of your csgo.
+1. Change wallpaper (panorama) of csgo.
-2. You can manage your weapons parameters, change and update it.
-3. Lobby is boring for you?
-No problem, because my program can change each label in the lobby or text in each place in csgo.
+2. Manage your weapons parameters such as damage, clip size, etc.
+3. Edit how to displayed lobby labels and buttons such as "Play" button, "Stop" button, etc.
+4. Replace different kinds of ingame models to get custom skins.
+(Find this models you can at "gamebanana.com")
 ### Donate!
 Support me:
 ###Qiwi